 The connect itself is short.
 The prep is where new sellers stall.

 A Printify account with at least one product designed and saved.
-Connecting an empty Printify store works, but you'll only test the integration once you have something to publish.
+Connecting an empty Printify store works technically, but you'll only verify the integration once you have something to publish.
 Pick one design you actually want to sell — not a placeholder.

-Realistic expectations for new-seller throttling.
-If you've never sold on eBay before, eBay caps you at about 10 items or $500 in monthly listings until you build feedback.
-The cap lifts after your first few successful sales, but it's there to stop fraud, and you can't argue it down.
+Realistic expectations for new-seller throttling. eBay caps new sellers on how many items and how much monthly GMV they can list until they build transaction history.
+The cap lifts after your first few successful sales, but it exists to stop fraud and cannot be argued down immediately.

 Connecting Printify to eBay in five steps